Koan Series

 A Koan is a paradoxical anecdote or riddle used in Zen Buddhism to demonstrate the inadequacy of logical reasoning and facilitate awakening of consciousness.

-In 1988 I began a Series of drawings called the Sidewalk Series.
+Circa 1988 I began a Series of drawings called the Sidewalk Series.
 I was fascinated by the cracks and lines and curves in the sidewalks and roadways of the city.
+I was enamored with the abstract shapes and forms that I saw in them.
 At the same time, I was exploring Thiebaud’s street scenes and Diebenkorn’s Ocean Park Series.
 This was the foundation for the Koan Series that began formally in January 2000 as a collection of small, intimate drawings.
 It stayed that way for many years.
 There were a number of unsuccessful attempts to go larger, but it was not until recently that I gained comfort working on a larger scale.

-Of the question words: (who, what, when, where, why and how), I find “why” to be the most confounding because all too often the answers are unsatisfying and lead to more questions.
-This aspect of “why” is an elementary principal inherent to the Koan Series and should never be too far from viewers minds when considering these works.
+Of the “question” words: (who, what, when, where, why and how), I find “why” to be the most confounding because all too often the answers are unsatisfying and lead to more questions than answers.
+This aspect of “why” is an elementary principal inherent to all the Koan Series works on paper and should never be too far from viewers minds when considering these works.

 From its inception in 2000 I have seen the work in the Series evolve dramatically.
 What began with controlled line drawings eventually loosened up and became more expressive.
 Recently the Series has exploded into scribbles and mark making and symbol rendering amidst loose application of varying mediums.
-Psychological themes of archetypes and the collective unconscious, archeological, anthropological, astrological, alchemical and other influences along with Joseph Campbell, Eckhart Tolle and Rudolph Steiner’s thoughts on Intuition are asserting themselves and the artistic influences of the past are evolving as well.
-In the shadows, never far away, are Twombly, Tanguy, Turner, Pollock, Basquiat and others.
-With each piece that I produce I feel as though I am shedding the extraneous and revealing the essential in both myself as an artist and my work.
-My first large format pieces include an alphabet and a form of intuitive mathematics that I contrived.
-Also finding its way into the work is primitive symbology, mark making and hand prints.
-The primal and the modern are brought to the fundamental questions that all us humans seem to ask at some point, “Why am I here?
-What is my purpose”?
+Jungian psychological themes of archetypes and the collective unconsciousness along with Rudolph Steiner’s thoughts on Intuition are asserting themselves and the artistic influences of the past are evolving as well.
+In the shadows are Twombly, Tanguy and Turner.
+My first large format pieces include an alphabet that I contrived and hand prints are finding their way into the work along with other symbology.
 It is all meant to set a stage.
 Each Koan presents elements that hint at a direction and it is up to the viewer to take it from there and create the adventure.
-That is what art (and life) should be about, facilitating an adventure, facilitating an awakening of consciousness.
+That is what art should be about, facilitating an adventure, facilitating an awakening of consciousness.

 Alphabet sub-series A